General principles

 If during the job search is interpreted on several areas in parallel, you can write the resume document in a slightly different style.

-2. Separate the work experience into 'relevant experience' and 'additional experience'.
-In this way, you will be able to highlight the relevant and important information for the job offered:
+- Separate your work experience into 'relevant experience' and 'additional experience.'
+This way, you can highlight the information that is relevant and important to the position being offered:

-• In the title, write instead 'employment seniority' - 'relevant seniority' and detail the relevant experience for the position, not mandatory in the order of the events.
+- In the title, instead of 'occupational experience', write 'relevant experience' and detail the experience relevant to the position, not necessarily in the order of events.

-• Under the heading "Additional experience" expand on the experience that is less appropriate and speaks to the role in chronological order.
+- Under the heading "Additional Experience," expand on the experience that is less relevant and relevant to the role in a chronological manner.

-• When there is diverse employment experience, it is advisable to add a "summary" and a cover letter to the file that will emphasize the experience relevant to the position we are approaching.
+- When you have diverse work experience, it is advisable to add a "summary" and a cover letter to the file that will emphasize the experience relevant to the position you are applying for.

 About Qualified

-The greater and more diverse your seniority and the more degrees and higher education you have and the more senior management you are, the more likely you are to hear the same words over and over again: "Thank you, but that's not what we're looking for" You are Over Qualified! ".
-And you will be surprised to hear that this also happens in interviews at high-tech companies.
+The greater and more diverse your employment history, the more degrees and higher education you have, and the more senior management level you are, the higher the chances that you will hear the same words over and over again: "Thanks, but that's not what we're looking for."
+You're overqualified!
+And you'll be surprised to hear that this also happens in interviews at high-tech companies.

 If you apply for jobs for which you have too much experience, the recruiter may get the impression that you are overly talented. so what are we doing?
 Adjust your resume to fit the job, and rephrase the roles you have held in the past.